pybites/pybites.github.io-source/content/guest-ast-intro.md

 In this example:
 - We registered a callback to be triggered when handing a `ast.Constant` node.
-- The callback generates a random number between (-10, 10), creates a new `ast.Constant()` node with the generated value, and report a message on the standard output.
+- The callback generates a random number between (-10, 10), creates a new `ast.Constant()` node with the generated value, and reports a message on the standard output.
 - Finally, it returns the reference of the new node.

 The reference returned by the callbacks represent the node to use in the AST.
 In this example we are replacing the original node.
 When returning `None` instead, the visited node is removed from the tree.